Lecture 1. Introduction

 "... whether or not a high-tech product succeeds can be explained by the “9x Effect”.
 In a very small nutshell, the 9x effect says that a potential user of a new product will underweight by a factor of three the benefits of a new product, and overweight by the same factor the costs of giving up their current solution.
 Human beings evaluate new things relative to the status quo, and we are risk averse (we exaggerate the cost of a loss in our minds).
 So if a new product is to succeed, it better be nine times better than the current solution."

 Many companies and practicing engineers are not interested in code development/modification at all.
 They do not have the time or the resources for that.
-OpenFOAM being open-source is of no value for them.
+OpenFOAM being open source is of no value for them.
 The steep learning curve, the absence of a GUI and poor documentation are headaches for them.

 For researchers who develop code and do hard core CFD, having access to the source code is a must, and they value OpenFOAM mostly for that.
 When making a choice, they question how well-documented the source code is and how open it is for future development.
 OpenFOAM's code is praised for having good extensibility qualities, but its programmer’s guide is considered to be weak.
 Experienced code developers may find the programming paradigms used in it such as object-oriented programming, operator overloading or template meta-programming beautiful, but for the newcomers, these may make understanding the codes and going deep into them difficult.
 Researchers do not care much about having no GUI because they may actually think that working inside a terminal window is more productive.
-Research involves experimenting with new ideas, and with an open-source code with insufficient documentation, researchers will have to experiment a lot.
+Research involves experimenting with new ideas, and with an open source code with insufficient documentation, researchers will have to experiment a lot.
 They consider it to be a part of the research process.

 For me as a FOSS enthusiast and an academician,

 - I am also very much interested in the technical documentation (not the user’s guide, but the technical guide).
 I want to know the technical details of how the software works in the background.
 What techniques are used, what are their details, what are their scientific references, how do alternative methods for a specific task compare.
-I feel that OpenFOAM is weak in that respect.
+I feel that OpenFOAM is weak in that respect too.

 1.5 The Issue of Having No Graphical User Interface (GUI)

-All commercial CFD software come with a GUI, like many other software we use, with windows, menus, buttons, check boxes, text entries, etc. In that GUI, they usually have built-in CAD capabilities for geometry creation or the software integrates seamlessly with full featured third party CAD software.
-The GUI is also used for mesh generation, setting up the problem parameters, boundary conditions and solver options, adjusting the material properties, monitoring the progress of the solution and post-processing the results.
-Quite natural.
-But OpenFOAM is not your ordinary CFD software.
-With OpenFOAM we mostly work inside a terminal window (command line) editing text files, which can be a bit challenging at first.The parts that require most GUI support are drawing the problem geometry, generating the mesh and post-processing the results.
+The parts that require the most GUI support are drawing the problem geometry, generating the mesh and post-processing the results.
 Unless the problem geometry is too simple to be handled by the pre-processing utilities of OpenFOAM, you need to draw it using a third party CAD software.
-We have several alternatives here, some of them being free and open-source ones.
+We have several alternatives here, some of them being free and open source ones (SALOME or FreeCAD).
 OpenFOAM comes with mesh generation utilities, but they do not have a GUI.
 Instead they are used from the command line.
-It is also possible to generate the mesh using a third party software (again we have free and open-source alternatives such as Gmsh or SALOME).
+It is also possible to generate the mesh using a third party software (again we have free and open source alternatives such as Gmsh or SALOME).
 OpenFOAM comes with necessary mesh conversion utilities.
 For setting problem parameters, material properties, boundary conditions, solver settings, etc., we need to use text files and it is actually not as difficult as it sounds.
 And we of course need a GUI for post-processing.
 Paraview is the standard tool for this, but there are again alternatives such as VisIt.

 OpenFOAM’s lack of GUI is considered to be a show stopper by many people.
 Several CFD enthusiasts and companies tried to come up with a solution for this.
 The ones listed below are some of the free choices, but they are generally considered to be primitive and not used frequently